 Failure shortly after implantation may be unrelated to MoM replacement implants; however, the DePuy implants should be monitored medically.

 Our personal injury attorneys are currently evaluating cases concerning the defective hip implants, including the ASR XL Acetabular System used in hip surgeries performed in the United States.
-If you or a loved one has received a DePuy ASR implant, one of the implants listed above, or a failed MoM implant leading to pain or revision surgery, please contact us through this simple form or our toll-free number, 800-598-0314.
+If you or a loved one has received a DePuy ASR implant, one of the implants listed above, or a failed MoM implant leading to pain or revision surgery, please contact a defective hip replacement implants lawyer at our office today.